 The benchmark will assess 400 leading financial institutions on their contribution to the 2030 Agenda.
 During 2020, global consultations were conducted to map existing behaviours and assess the practical action possible.
-A methodology will be published by end 2021, compiling all feedback from our scoping report.
+A methodology will be published by end 2021, incorporating the feedback received.
 Data collection, verification, and analysis of the 400 financial institutions in scope will take place in 2022, with the launch of the first benchmark due 2023.

 Data collection and verification